| java.lang.Object | ||

 Whether auto-white balance (AWB) is currently locked to its latest calculated values.

-(ON), the AWB algorithm is locked to its latest parameters,
+When set to true (ON), the AWB algorithm is locked to its latest parameters,

-and will not change color balance settings until the lock is set to false
+and will not change color balance settings until the lock is set to false (OFF).

 Since the camera device has a pipeline of in-flight requests, the settings that get locked do not necessarily correspond to the settings that were present in the latest capture result received from the camera device, since additional captures and AWB updates may have occurred even before the result was sent out.
 If an application is switching between automatic and manual control and wishes to eliminate any flicker during the switch, the following procedure is recommended: